There are affiliate links in this post.

 - Add the flour mixture and beat just until blended.
 Add the ground anise seed and mix well.
 Stir in the chocolate chips.

-- Form the dough into a 16-inch-long, 3-inch-wide log.
-Transfer the log to the prepared baking sheet.
+- On a prepared baking sheet, form the dough into a 16-inch-long, 3-inch-wide log.

 - Bake until light golden, about 30 minutes.
 Cool 30 minutes.